jehrlich@um.edu.mo

 - Bernadotte E. Schmitt Research Grant, American Historical Association, 2018

-- Jeffrey Cheah Travel Grant, Jeffrey Cheah Foundation, 2017
+- Jeffrey Cheah Travel Grant for Southeast Asia, Jeffrey Cheah Foundation, 2017

 - Krupp Foundation Research Fellowship, Minda de Gunzburg Center for European Studies, 2015–2016